javier-godoy/webhook-router/README.md

 DRY
 ```

 The DRY action enters "dry-run" mode.
 During dry-run mode, the webhook undergoes normal processing internally.
-However, in this mode, POST actions are not executed.
+However, in this mode, GET/POST actions are not executed.
 This allows for the evaluation of potential triggered actions based on the webhook without actually carrying them out.

 #### FOR action